Letter Grade Designations

 Grade Point Average (GPA)

-1. Multiply the number of credits for a course by the numerical grade awarded to obtain the grade points for that course.
+1. Multiply the number of credits for each course by the grade received to get the grade points for that course.

-2. Add the grade points for all courses taken.
+2. Add up all the grade points from your courses.